 • Boil the potatoes (whole) for 8-10 minutes until just soft enough for a knife to go through easily, but not so soft that the skins are coming away.

-• Smash the potatoes using a potato masher, or the bottom of a small cup or ramekin.
+• Drain the potatoes and pat them dry.
+Arrange them on an oiled baking tray and smash the potatoes using a potato masher, or the bottom of a small cup or ramekin.
 You want them to stay whole, but flat, with the skins broken and some of the flesh exposed.

 • Drizzle each potato generously with olive oil, and sprinkle with salt and pepper to taste.

-• Place in the oven for 25 minutes, or until they are crisped to your liking.
+• Place in the oven for 25 minutes, or until they are browned and crisped to your liking.

-• Once the potatoes are ready, add the peas to the tray and add back into the oven for about 1 minute, just to heat up the peas.
+• Once the potatoes are ready, add the peas to the tray with the potatoes.
+Place back into the oven for about 1 minute, just to heat up the peas.

-• Remove from the oven and add a small squeeze of lemon juice to the peas and potatoes.
+• Remove from the oven and add a small squeeze of lemon juice over the peas and potatoes.

 • Serve immediately.